 This initial compliance check confirms whether your proposal is eligible for further consideration.
-It is important to note that your proposal cannot be compliant with the LDO if it fails these basic parameters.
+It isimportant to note that your proposal cannot be compliant with the LDO if it fails these basic parameters.

-Description of the proposal

-Delivery transfer of the city

-Relevant part of the site - Site address or grid reference
+Description of the proposal Relevant part of the site - Site address or grid reference